GW170817 and GW190425 as Hybrid Stars of Dark and Nuclear Matters: Introduction

 \section{Introduction}

-Dark matter, though prevails over the universe and consists of about 3-quarter of matter content, reveals little evidence in the direct search in the past three decades \citep{Klasen:2015uma,Akerib:2016vxi,Cui:2017nnn,Aprile:2017iyp}.
-However, it is hard to detect the dark matter directly by the conventional electromagnetic means due to its rare interaction with the visible sector.
+Dark matter, though constituting 85\% of the matter content of the Universe, reveals little evidence via direct search of the past three decades \citep{Klasen:2015uma,Akerib:2016vxi,Cui:2017nnn,Aprile:2017iyp}.
+However, it is hard to detect the dark matter directly by the conventional electromagnetic means due to its rare interaction with baryonic matter.
 On the other hand, everything gravitates.
-If dark matter can form the compact binary coalescences (CBC), one can detect the associated gravitational waves (GW) to infer its equation of state (EoS) and the corresponding microscopic theory of dark matter \citep{Kouvaris:2015rea,Maselli:2017vfi,Sennett:2017etc}.
+If dark matter can form compact stars, the gravitational wave (GW) emitted from the associated compact binary coalescence (CBC) can then be detected.
+By the observed data, we can infer the equation of state (EoS) \citep{Malik:2018zcf,LIGOScientific:2018cki,De:2018uhw,Tews:2018iwm,Radice:2017lry, HernandezVivanco:2020cyp} and the corresponding microscopic theory of dark matter \citep{Kouvaris:2015rea,Maselli:2017vfi,Sennett:2017etc}.
 This can be thought as an alternative direct search through the relation between gravitational astronomy, microscopic and macroscopic physics of dark matter.
 The most popular model for dark matter is the WIMP (weakly interacting massive particles) \citep{Jungman:1995df}.
-Despite that, the WIMP cannot well explain some astrophysical properties of dark matter halo, such as the smooth core profile or the missing satellites.
+Despite that, the WIMP cannot well explain some astrophysical properties of the dark matter halo, such as the smooth core profile or the missing satellites.
 It motivates to introduce SIDM (the self-interacting dark matter) to resolve these issues \citep{Spergel:1999mh,Rocha:2012jg,Peter:2012jh,Kaplinghat:2015aga}.
-Moreover, it has been shown \citep{Colpi:1986ye,Schunck:2003kk,Eby:2015hsq,Deliyergiyev:2019vti} that some bosonic models of SIDM can yield compact stars of few solar masses, the so-called dark stars.
+Moreover, it has been shown \citep{Colpi:1986ye,Schunck:2003kk,Eby:2015hsq,Deliyergiyev:2019vti} that some bosonic models of SIDM can yield compact stars of a few solar masses, the so-called dark stars.